 Non-vacant sites in the unincorporated area are a unique challenge that may not exist in incorporated cities.
 Many long-time residents view parcels occupied by tax-generating businesses as the necessary economic engine if incorporation as a new city were to occur.
-These commercial locations comprise about 43.0% of nonvacant sites listed (71 of 165 total nonvacant and rezone sites).
+These commercial locations comprise about 32.2% of nonvacant sites listed (49 of 152 total nonvacant and rezone sites) and 15.4% of all sites (excluding existing projects, or pipeline sites).
 Commercially zoned properties located along major thoroughfares in the urban unincorporated communities are viewed by some residents as in finite supply and as something to be maintained if at all possible to protect the opportunity for incorporation, should the prospects of becoming a city improve.